itwassoclear/Stellar-Burgers/README.md

 ## What is this?

-App where you can pick burgers using grag&drop
+App where you can pick burgers using drag&drop

 ## Stack